VISEGRAD BLOG: Macron makes the weather in Eastern Europe

 Finally, in response to a question on whether he would support Nato membership for Ukraine – something on which there was virtually a consensus at Globsec, if not across the whole Eastern Flank – Macron ducked a direct answer, saying only that at the Nato summit in Vilnius in July, “I am not sure we will have a consensus on fully-fledged membership”.

 Instead, he suggested that Ukraine should be offered some kind of half-way house before being granted full membership.
-"We have to build something between the security provided to Israel and full-fledged membership," Macron said, including “tangible and credible” security guarantees.
+"We have to build something between the security provided [by the US] to Israel and full-fledged membership," Macron said, including “strong, tangible and credible security guarantees".

+Yet in what appeared a shift in the French position, he said that Ukraine needed some kind of "path" to full membership.
+“We need something much more substantial and we need a path towards membership,” the president said.

 He finished to strong applause, having largely won over an audience that was highly sceptical at the outset.
 He now goes to spread the same message to all the leaders of the wider European region in Chisinau at the European Political Community summit, a format he invented.